IAProjectsAmdjadouxx/tic-tac-toe_IA/README.md

 I made this projet to understand how reinforcement learning works.

-his result are not bad but can be way much better with some fine tuning, you can use it as a base for your project
+his result are not bad but can be way much better with some fine tuning, you can use it as a base for your projects

 ## Launch